 It is interesting that the Master Plan for Skopje has been modified for years depending on market needs.
-Public interest is declared to be important and valuable, but collaboration with the public is formal or lacking, and its proposals are not necessarily accepted.
-In the last few decades, city authorities have often started projects that were rejected by the public and have resulted in the shrinkage of public space.
-We are witnessing the uncontrolled expansion of the city to the east and west.
-If in the past there was a clear distinction between the functional zoning of the city quarters in Skopje, today we have a picture of the intertwining of those zones.
-In the situation in which the main activities of urban development have shifted from planned improvements across the city to economically driven interventions in certain favourable locations, the role of the public in the development process must be addressed.
+Public interest is declared to be important and valuable, but collaboration with

+This is a watermark for trial version, register to get full one decades, the first have often started projects that were rejected by the public and have vip authorities have often started projects that were rejected by the public and have vip resulted in the shrinkage of public space.
+We are witnessing the uncontrolled expansion of the city the east and west.
+If in the past there was a clear distinction between the functional zoning of the city quarters in Skopje, today we have a picture of the intertwining of those from planned improvements across the city to economically driven interventions in certain - 2.
+Nortrial watermark on the output documents the development process must be addressed.